finnito/Science/content/12phy/as91172/markdown/atomic-structure.md

 ## James Chadwick (1891-1974)

-- In 1932, he performed an experiment to discover the third type of sub-atomic particle that is not deflected by an electric or magnetic field – the “neutron”.
+- In 1932, he performed an whakamātau to discover the third type of sub-atomic particle that is not deflected by an electric or magnetic field – the “neutron”.

 ---

-### Designing the Gold Foil experiment
+### Designing the Gold Foil whakamātau

-1. Explain why the experiment had to be carried out in a vacuum.
+1. Explain why the whakamātau had to be carried out in a vacuum.
 2. Explain why it was necessary for the gold foil to be a few atoms thick.

 ---

-1. Explain why the experiment had to be carried out in a vacuum.
+1. Explain why the whakamātau had to be carried out in a vacuum.

 - If the alpha particles had not been travelling through vacuum, they would have been affected by the molecules in the air.
 Then the results (the deviation in the particles’ paths) would not be dependent only on the atoms of the gold foil.